-In her first film with Miguel Ferráez, Clara Winter’s voice reckons that she has found the young man in Mexico and presents him as a filmmaker.
+In her first film with Miiel Ferráez, Clara Winter’s voice reckons that she has found the young man in Mexico and presents him as a filmmaker.
 A twinkling of the eye occurs and it immediately becomes clear: This shared narration is ambiguous.
 The European woman is speaking about the Mexican man, recounting a shared journey that failed.
-Clara and Miguel are and act themselves, and at the same time serve themselves up before the camera as semi-documentary symbols: “Just Kids Left Alive on the Road” (2014), the name does not solely designate people anymore, but also stereotypes.
+Clara and Miiel are and act themselves, and at the same time serve themselves up before the camera as semi-documentary symbols: “Just Kids Left Alive on the Road” (2014), the name does not solely designate people anymore, but also stereotypes.
 These kids are like many kids.

-Just prior to this, Miguel Ferráez explored plays on staging and enacting, with blurring levels of reality: “El Cursor Intermitente” (2013) is a film about a man in Mexico who is writing a story.
+Just prior to this, Miiel Ferráez explored plays on staging and enacting, with blurring levels of reality: “El Cursor Intermitente” (2013) is a film about a man in Mexico who is writing a story.
 Like the boy before him in “assemblé”, he is preoccupied with leaving his homeland, with breaking free, and a sense of forlornness.
 In a pictorial fantasy, the writer encounters a woman with whom he has eloped, sits down beside her at the water’s edge and thinks about new steps in life.
 When a loud argument among gangsters ensures in the adjoining room in the hotel, the tranquillity of the writer’s dreamt-of fantasy beach also becomes derailed to the point of escalation.
 The narrative levels implode into each other and the writer loses his sense for the here and now.

 The duo’s cooperative efforts utilise the conscious deforming of the real to an ever greater extent.
 After they formulate a kind of parody of their own middle-class feelings in “Just Kids Left Alive on the Road”, “Postcolonialism in 30 sqm” (2015) then exaggerates these sensitivities even more clearly: Winter mimics a European woman in Mexico who, because of a bad conscience, intrudes into the home of a young Mexican man and changes it around completely in accordance with her own feelings.
 The message being: She is placing herself at the service of postcolonial restitution.
 But soon, rules are introduced where none were before, with the camera acting as a substitute diary for both of them, compiling increasingly frustrated accusations.
 The film underscores its fabricated nature at regular intervals and presents itself in letters blazing up frantically as a caricature of a reality soap.
 The situation escalates, and ultimately negotiates on a small scale that which characterises both old and new colonialism on a large one: Opportunism and arrogance, presented with a sanctimonious naivety.

 The latter has become an aesthetic method from this duo, underscoring the social-revolutionary subtext of their films.
 The exaggerated cliché of a cluelessness that damages – also on the part of art production – recurs in just about every work from them.
-As a counterpart to Clara Winter, Miguel Ferráez succeeds in reinventing himself in the sense of this stylistic method over and again.
+As a counterpart to Clara Winter, Miiel Ferráez succeeds in reinventing himself in the sense of this stylistic method over and again.
 From being an almost silent companion on an affluence expedition in Mexico in “Just Kids Left Alive on the Road”, he becomes the victim of the private European conspiracy described above in “Postcolonialism in 30 sqm”, before then being transformed into an omniscient commentator in “Poor People Relax Me” (2017), who poetises Clara Winter with artificial optimism.
 In the end, he appears as a personified globalisation critic and recites the most absurd doctrines in “Wir sprechen heute noch Deutsch”.